steliosot/docs/docs/2_found_team.md

 With a strong background in software engineering, Dimitris is a seasoned software and systems engineer who specializes in DevOps and infrastructure design.
 He holds a BSc in Electrical & Computer Engineering from the Technical University of Crete and is actively engaged in PhD research at Birkbeck University of London.

+???+ Info
-> Dimitris currently leads the creation and maintenance of cloud infrastructure on AWS and GCP, employing Infrastructure as Code (IaC) tools like Terraform.
+    Dimitris currently leads the creation and maintenance of cloud infrastructure on AWS and GCP, employing Infrastructure as Code (IaC) tools like Terraform.
 He also excels in implementing CI/CD workflows, ensuring seamless deployments on EKS and GKE platforms.
 Passionate about knowledge-sharing, Dimitris is committed to fostering collaboration within the tech community.